cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-lock.md

 ## Parameters

-name
+**`name`**

-:   The name (optionally schema-qualified) of an existing table to lock.
+The name (optionally schema-qualified) of an existing table to lock.
 If `ONLY` is specified, only that table is locked.
 If `ONLY` is not specified, the table and all its descendant tables (if any) are locked.
 Optionally, `*` can be specified after the table name to explicitly indicate that descendant tables are included.

 :   If multiple tables are given, tables are locked one-by-one in the order specified in the `LOCK TABLE` command.

-lockmode
+**`lockmode`**

-:   The lock mode specifies which locks this lock conflicts with.
+The lock mode specifies which locks this lock conflicts with.
 If no lock mode is specified, then `ACCESS EXCLUSIVE`, the most restrictive mode, is used.
 Lock modes are as follows:

     - ACCESS SHARE — Conflicts with the `ACCESS EXCLUSIVE` lock mode only.
 The `SELECT` command acquires a lock of this mode on referenced tables.
 In general, any query that only reads a table and does not modify it will acquire this lock mode.
     - ROW SHARE — Conflicts with the `EXCLUSIVE` and `ACCESS EXCLUSIVE` lock modes.
 The `SELECT FOR SHARE` command automatically acquires a lock of this mode on the target table(s) (in addition to `ACCESS SHARE` locks on any other tables that are referenced but not selected `FOR SHARE`).